 “Getting a little buzz is really pleasant and a great mental relief and release.
 It’s like turning off all the noise of the day,” says Lee.
 “As much as I love being a mom, it’s what allows me to disconnect from that experience for a couple of hours.”

-Is it safe to use weed during pregnancy?
 After giving up pot during pregnancy due to concerns that it could harm her baby, Lee had been eager to return to her weekly ritual postpartum.
 Research shows that using pot during pregnancy may lead to poor outcomes, including low birth weight and long-term neurodevelopmental effects on the child, though the evidence is not conclusive.
 But studies on the risks during breastfeeding are much more scant, and Lee didn’t find anything suggesting harm when she did research online.

 So once she emerged from the fog of the newborn stage and established a sleep routine with Sophia at around three months, she started getting high about once a week, and continued doing so for the next year and a half that her daughter nursed—always in the evening after putting the baby to sleep.
 Most nights, about two and a half hours after vaping, Lee would sneak into her daughter’s room to “dream feed”—breastfeed without waking the baby—hoping that, since she no longer felt high, the pot wouldn’t affect Sophia.